 🍽️ Serves 4 | 🌿 GF Option | 🥩 High-Protein | ❄️ Freezer-Friendly

-If you love Swedish meatballs, this recipe is a must-try!
-It's even better than the famous Ikea version—perfectly seasoned, juicy, and covered in a rich, creamy gravy.
-For another cosy meal, try my one-pan beef stew with mash, a hearty and satisfying dish that’s easy to make.
+This version is even better than the famous Ikea version-perfectly seasoned, juicy, and covered in a rich, creamy gravy.
+For another cosy meal, try my one-pan beef stew with mash, a hearty and satisfying dish that's easy to make.
 Both recipes are packed with flavour and perfect for a comforting dinner.

 I especially enjoy quick and easy recipes that can be paired differently each time.
-This recipe pairs wonderfully with Lebanese rice and broken vermicelli, Turkish bulgur pilav, pasta, mashed or oven-baked potato wedges from scratch or a slice of easy no-knead artisan bread recipe.
+This recipe pairs wonderfully with pasta, mashed potatoes or oven-baked potato wedges from scratch.

 Jump to: